Trucking Accidents and Technology

 The NTSB has been making large truck safety recommendations for years, and it has emphasized the utility of data recorders in determining the causes of deadly accidents.
 However, the U.S. Department of Transportation has yet to require that black boxes be installed by manufacturers in 18-wheelers.
 As Hart explained, it’s essential for federal regulators to focus on these devices.
 If investigators had access to the data that would be contained in a truck’s black box, those investigators could determine with specificity the cause of an accident, which can enable the NTSB to “make recommendations to prevent it from happening again.”

 American Trucking Associations Supports Use of Black Boxes

 It’s not only the NTSB that’s pushing for the use of event data recorders in large trucks.
 A spokesperson for the American Trucking Associations emphasized that “the industry trade group supports the use of many technologies, including event data recorders, that can positively impact safety.”
 While the American Trucking Associations has expressed concerns about the privacy of the data contained in such devices—access should be tightly controlled, the industry trade group has underscored—it nonetheless believes that event data recorders could reduce the number of fatal trucking accidents on our highways.

 In particular, investigators cannot always determine the cause of cross-median crashes.
 Event data recorders could be particularly helpful in such circumstances, especially after other likely causes have been ruled out.

 Contact a Champaign Truck Accident Lawyer

 If you or someone you love recently suffered injuries in a trucking accident, you may be able to file a claim for compensation.
-Contact an aggressive Champaign trucking accident attorney at Woodruff Johnson & Evans today to learn more about our services.
+Contact an aggressive Champaign trucking accident attorney at Woodruff Johnson & Evans Law Offices today to learn more about our services.